 State Senate, District 13 (San Mateo)

 Time in office

-Sen. Josh Becker has taken at least $340,000 from the Labor sector since he was elected to the legislature.
+Sen. Josh Becker has taken at least $370,000 from the Finance, Insurance & Real Estate sector since he was elected to the legislature.
 That represents 12% of his total campaign contributions.

 The Governor’s Office of Planning and Research is also developing a “just transition” roadmap to guide state policies.

 For now, Rojas said he’s focused on the day-to-day operations of his business.
 The shop is busy, servicing about 40 to 50 cars a week, and Rojas and his team are seeing more hybrid vehicles.
 He said he supports the state’s plan, and hopes other workers in his industry will also get on board.

 “This industry, it’s always changing,” Rojas said.
 “But a lot of mechanics, they don’t want to change, they just want to do what they’re good at and that’s a problem.
 We need people that are willing to learn because we have to adapt.”

 If enacted this summer, California’s mandate — the first in the world — would increase sales of electric or other zero-emission cars to 35% in 2026, and prohibit new gasoline or diesel cars by 2035.

 California has invested heavily in switching away from gas-powered cars to meet its climate goals.
 Now Gov. Newsom has proposed sending out checks to car owners to help with the price of gas.
 That move wouldn’t necessarily prop up demand for gas — economists say people may use the money to buy other things.